 Poke Poke, Jl Munduk Catu, Canggu, p. +62 821 4747 8550; Open daily 10am – 9pm.

 5. Poke Theory

 “Bangin’ food gone healthy” is Poke Theory’s promise, and we can’t get enough.
 From poke bowls to acai bowls to cold-pressed juices, Poke Theory not only values fresh and sustainable produce for its poke, but is also on a journey towards being 100% plastic-free.
 Originating from Singapore, Poke Theory is proving that healthy food doesn’t have to be boring, with its signature poke bowls or build-your-own creations.
-Load up on fresh tuna or salmon cubes, and if raw fish ain’t your thing, add in some sous vide chicken or tempeh.
+Load up on fresh tuna or salmon cubes, and if raw fish ain’t your thing, just add in some tempeh.
 As for the veggies, we say, paint the rainbow!

 Poke Theory, Jl.
 Pantai Batu Mejan No. 82, Canggu, p. +62 813 5369 5139; Open daily 10am – 10pm.

 6. Matcha Cafe